angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

 The `FormControl` is the most basic building block when using reactive forms.
-Import the `FormControl` class into your component and create an instance of a new form control as a class property.
-To create an instance of the `FormControl`, create the `name` property in component class to store the `FormControl` instance and assign it a new instance of the `FormControl`.
+Import the `FormControl` class into your component and create   a new instance of `FormControl` to save as a class property.

 <code-example path="reactive-forms/src/app/name-editor/name-editor.component.ts" region="create-control" title="src/app/name-editor/name-editor.component.ts">